Who can use this feature?

 - Click + Add Queue to open the Queue Editor tab.

-Follow the steps to setting the Queue Details, Task Details, and Triggered By sections:
+Follow the steps to configure the Queue Details, Queue Trigger, and Task Details sections:

 - In the Queue Details section, complete the following fields: